 No.

-So I guess even though Donald Trump might have gotten close to her during a debate, what's what wait a minute?
+So, I guess even though Donald Trump might have gotten close to her during a debate, what's wait a minute?

 What's worse?

-The way Donald Trump might have gotten close to her during a debate, or the fact that she took money from countries that abuse these groups.
+The way Donald Trump might have gotten close to her during a debate, or the fact that she took money from countries that abused these groups?

-Gee, we could probably wind that logic out forever if we're not going to be able to do that.
+Gee, we could probably wind that logic out forever if we were to.

 I don't like that she took money.

-I don't like that the Clinton Foundation took money from those countries and then turned around and I just want a big bet with Linda because I said you're gonna say that guy to do with it.
+I don't like that the Clinton Foundation took money from those countries and then turned around and I just want a big bet with Linda because I said you're going to say that got to do with it.

-I said to Linda uh Jonathan, I said he the Unger's gonna dodge Duck, and then he's gonna say, Well, I don't agree with that personally.
+I said to Linda, Jonathan, I said, Unger's going to dodge Duck, and then he's going to say, Well, I don't agree with that personally.

 Well, first off, let me say that I feel the exact same way when I first met Rick Unger.